lantelyes/uploadr/README.md

 ```
 /upload
 ```
-*GET - Returns a list of files given the supplied query
+* POST - Saves a file to the server, both in the database and file system

 | Data          | Desription
 | ------------- |------------- |